jschrbr/food-hound/README.md

 });
 ```

-The exchange rate is then set to an attribute names `"data-exch-rate"`
+The exchange rate is then set to an attribute named `"data-exch-rate"`

 ### The listener